-Tuition and Fees should be paid by the first day of each semester and are determined by the number of credit hours in which a student is enrolled and additional costs such as tools, uniforms, etc. A student who has not met this obligation within 10 business days after the start of the semester for fall and spring semesters may be dropped from their courses with Manhattan Area Technical College.
-The payment deadline for the summer semester is 5 business days after the start of the semester.
+Tuition and Fees should be paid by the first day of each semester and are determined by the number of credit hours in which a student is enrolled, as well as additional costs such as tools, uniforms, etc. A student who has not met this obligation within 10 business days after the start of the semester for fall and spring semesters (5 business days for summer semester) may be locked out of and/or dropped from their courses with Manhattan Area Technical College.
 This does not apply to financial aid and VA education benefit recipients that have completed the entire financial aid or VA certification process.
-For those students, payment will be expected from the first financial aid disbursement.
+For students who have completed the Financial Aid/VA process in its entirety, payment will be deducted from the first financial aid disbursement.
 If financial aid or VA education benefits are not sufficient to cover the full tuition and fee balance, the student is responsible for the remaining balance owed immediately.
-A student should contact the Office of Financial Aid to determine where they are in this process.
+Students should contact the Office of Financial Aid to determine their status in this process.